John H, CA

 Who is at risk?

 People are exposed to lead by contaminated water, lead from ammunition, industries like battery manufacture, and even protein supplements!
 Lead ammunition presents significant health risks to wildlife, as well as people.
 California Condors, Golden Eagles, Bald Eagles, hawks, falcons, vultures, and owls are most susceptible to lead poisoning because they scavenge carcasses and gut piles of animals shot with lead.
-Swans, loons, and other waterfowl are often poisoned by ingested lead fishing tackle or lead shot in waterways.
+Swans, loons, ducks, and other waterfowl are often poisoned by ingested lead fishing tackle or lead shot in waterways.
 Doves and other birds ingest lead shot when eating off the ground in heavily hunted fields, where lead shot is still legal for hunting.

 Lead in Game Meat